Universal and unavoidable graphs: Upper bounds for

 In order to give an upper bound on $g(n,m)$ one needs to exhibit an example of an $(n,m)$-universal graph.
 We distinguish two regimes, corresponding to the relations between $n$ and $m$ which give us different behaviours in \Cref{thm:main2}.
 Namely, in the first regime we will work with $n\log n<m<n^{3/2-\varepsilon}$ and in the second with $m \le n\log n$.
 In both regimes we have different examples but they share some common traits.
 We begin with a few results which will be useful for both regimes.

 Let us state an immediate observation which we will use frequently, without further mention. \begin{obs} Let $G$ be a graph with $m$ edges.
-If $G'$ is the subgraph of $G$ obtained by deleting $k$ vertices of highest degree, then $\Delta(G')\leq 2m/k$. \end{obs}
+If $G'$ is the subgraph of $G$ obtained by deleting $k$ vertices of highest degree, then $\Delta(G')\leq 2m/k$.
+In fact, any vertex of $G'$ has degree at most $2m/k$ in $G$. \end{obs}

 The following lemma will allow us to pass from almost spanning universal graphs to spanning ones.
+Here, and in the rest of the paper when we say that we add full degree vertices to a graph we mean that we create a new graph which consists of an induced copy of the original graph and a number of new ``full degree'' vertices which are adjacent to every other vertex of the new graph.